-Where to Indulge in White Truffles around Boston This Winter
+Where to Indulge in Italian White Truffles around Boston This Winter

 A bright spot of this otherwise dark time of year?
 White truffles.
-A Italian delicacy, these wild tubers are harvested annually from the northwestern region—they’re best known from Alba, Piedmont—and brought into restaurants around the world to add earthy extravagance to all sorts of dishes.
-The season starts in late October and typically extends to the new year, and per several knowledgeable Boston chefs, a rainy summer and relatively dry fall in Italy has yielded a generous crop of extra potent truffles this year.
-From truffle tasting menus at Menton, to a pop-up restaurant inside Eataly Boston, to an inexpensive supplement at Shōjō, here’s where to find white truffles in Boston this season.
+An Italian delicacy, these wild tubers are harvested annually from the northwestern region—they’re best known from Alba, Piedmont—and brought into restaurants around the world to add earthy extravagance to all sorts of dishes.
+The season starts in late October and typically extends to the new year.
+From truffle tasting menus at the swanky new casino to an inexpensive lobster roll flecked with the good stuff, here’s where to find white truffles in Boston throughout the 2019 season.

-Fresh white truffles grace the current menu at chef Michael Pagliarini’s consistently perfect Giulia as shingles atop the veal crudo, and on the pillowy Macomber turnip anolini en brodo.
-At his larger, newer restaurant, Benedetto, they abound: Add seven grams to any dish for $95, or order from the white truffle menu, which features truffle-topped dishes like warm semolina cakes with stracciatella, crispy prosciutto, and squash crema; and grilled bone-in prime ribeye with black garlic bagna cauda.
-Make a Sunday night of it, when Benedetto breaks out special bottles of wine at great prices for Sunday Cellars.
+Fresh white truffles abound at chef Michael Pagliarini’s Harvard Square restaurant.
+Add seven grams to any dish for $95, or order straight from the white truffle menu, which features dishes like hand-chopped raw beef carne cruda with white truffles, Parmigiano, arugula, and rosemary flatbread; and white truffle arancini with roasted sunchoke chips and taleggio fonduta.
+Make a Sunday night of it, when Benedetto breaks out special bottles of wine at great prices for the weekly Sommelier Cellar Selections series.

 Prudential Center, 800 Boylston St., Boston, 617-807-7300, eataly.com.